open/close all folders

 - Enraged by Idiocy: Easily annoyed when people don't put any thought into their plans and/or actions.
 This is why she cannot tolerate Shot Put, the living embodiment of stupidity.

 - Leader Wannabe: Most of her teammates possess this trait but she's the most determined since she thinks the most intelligent of the group should equate to leadership status.
+She does come to her senses in "Get A Grip" after taking Nacho's words about sorting themselves to heart.
+But not entirely as the solution to the problem involving spinning a wheel to pick a leader for the challenge had her taking a third of the wheel.

 - The Smart Girl: She is the smartest on her team, her intelligence stat boasting a full five stars as shown in "Smarter and Boulder", which is especially apparent compared to half her teammates.